 What section of the Plan was addressed Housing Need Assessment

 by Consultation?
 Homelessness Strategy

-by Consultation?

-Homeless Needs - Chronically homeless Homeless Needs - Families with children
+Homeless Needs - Chronically homeless

+Homeless Needs - Families with children

 Homelessness Needs - Veterans

 Homelessness Needs - Unaccompanied youth

 Market Analysis

 How was the The above groups and organizations were asked to

 Agency/Group/Organization consulted provide input through participation in an anonymous

 and what are the anticipated outcomes statewide housing needs survey prior to the pre-

 of the consultation or areas for drafting process, and providing input during the

 improved coordination? drafting process.
 They were also asked to review the

 draft plan prior to submission to HUD.
 PHA's who

 require a Certification of Consistency from IHFA were

 asked provide input regarding their affordable

 housing needs, issues, and concerns, during the

 drafting process and after the plan was drafted.

 3 Agency/Group/Organization Idaho Balance of State Continuum of Care

 Agency/Group/Organization Type Services - Housing

 Services-Children

 Services-Elderly Persons

 Services-Persons with Disabilities

 Services-Persons with HIV/AIDS

 Services-Victims of Domestic Violence

 Services-homeless

 Services-Health

 Services-Education

 Services - Victims

+Services - Victims Health Agency

 Health Agency

-Child Welfare Agency
+Health Agency Child Welfare Agency

-Publicly Funded Institution/System of Care

-Other government - State

-Other government - Local

-What section of the Plan was addressed by Consultation?
+by Consultation?
 Housing Need Assessment Homelessness Strategy Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Non-Homeless Special Needs HOPWA Strategy How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
 Through meetings and emails requesting comments regarding funding priority recommendations.
 Entitlement communities were contacted with a request for comment.
 7 Agency/Group/Organization Idaho Department of Health and Welfare Agency/Group/Organization Type Health Agency Child Welfare Agency Other government - State What section of the Plan was addressed by Consultation?
 Housing Need Assessment Lead-based Paint Strategy Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Anti-poverty Strategy How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
 Idaho Department of Health and Welfare was consulted regarding the State's program to reduce the number of poverty-level families in Idaho and Lead-based Paint hazard reduction activities, and the State's Anti-Poverty strategies.